LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/working-within-test-code.rst

 LaunchCode uses tests to assist with grading assignments, starting with Assignment 1.
 This is not meant to deter you.
 Tests help us provide you with feedback more quickly.
 By using tests, there will be more code in the starting codebase.
-When you open an assignment, you might not recognize all the code, such as unit tests or wrapper functions.
+When you open an assignment, you might not recognize all the code, and that is okay.
 Instructions will always be available either in the starter code or the textbook.

 In this demo, you will learn how to work within wrapper functions and run the tests to verify your code.